Fresh corn in the dead of winter is a refreshing treat.

 You will grab the top of the corn husk and pull downward to remove the green outer layer of the corn.
 Once all of the husk has been removed, place your clean ears of corn in a clean pot or other large container.

-Be sure to save the husks as feed for your chickens.
-They love them and it is one more way to have no waste when canning corn.
+Be sure to save the husks as chicken feed.
+They love them and it is one more way to have no waste when you can corn.

 After the corn has been husked, grab an old toothbrush.